 As long as there is an insatiable demand to consume & trophy hunt endangered fish in North America,

 Too Cool for School

 They guys float under the surface with such grace

-is an insatiable demand for illicit drugs or endangered fish in North America, Mexico is doomed to be bullied and aggressively destroyed.
+Mexico is doomed to be bullied & pillaged, and aggressively destroyed.
+Just like the drug war.
 Ok so!
 Off my soapbox for now.

-It's also the day before Easter weekend, or Santo Semana as it's known in these parts, and it is kind of a big deal.
-Kids get a week off school and I'm pretty sure every family has one thing in mind.
-Vamos a la playa!
+It's also the day before the Easter weekend, or Santo Semana as it's known in these parts, which is kind of a big deal.
+Kids get a week off school and I'm pretty sure every extended family member decides in unison to hit the beach.
+Any sandy spot along the coastline of Los Cabos instantly resembles a mini carnival.

-Any spot along the coastline of Los Cabos resembles a mini carnival.
-At Shipwrecks, an elaborate flotilla of tents goes as far as the eye can see.
+An elaborate flotilla of tents goes as far as the eye can see.
 There are gangs of elderly women cooking in military grade kitchens, set up with precision under gigantic blue tarps to block out the sun.
 No one ever ties anything down properly.
 The smell of charred meats wafts along the horizon.
-Someone actually drove a water truck as far as they could before it
+Someone actually drove a water truck as far as they

 Another Tequila sunset

 Such a beautiful site at happy hour on the Marina in SJD.